-According to the CRA, over the last eight years there have been approximately \$5.7 billion dollars in donation receipts issued as part of "abusive charity gifting tax schemes".
-Approximately 1% of this amount was spent by these few registered charities on charitable activities and over 175,000 tax returns have also been filed as part of these schemes.
+According to the CRA, over the last 10-15 years there have been over \$7 billion dollars in donation receipts issued as part of "abusive charity gifting tax schemes".
+Approximately 1% of this amount was spent by these few registered charities on charitable activities and over 200,000 tax returns have also been filed as part of these schemes.
 Many of these gifting schemes involve a taxpayer receiving a higher tax receipt than the actual amount of their donation.
-For example, investing only \$1000, but receiving a \$5000 donation receipt.
+For example, the 'donor' 'invests' \$1000, but receives a \$5000 donation receipt.
 Over 100,000 Canadians have also filed tax returns with what CRA refers to as 'fraudulent receipting'.
 In addition, there have been several other elaborate schemes used to abuse receipting privileges.